1896–97 Hamburg dockworkers' strike: Trade union organisation

 Hamburg was the centre of the socialist trade union movement in Germany.
 In 1890, the city had 84 trade unions, and almost every group of workers had its own organisation, which together represented more than 30,000 members.
 Hamburg's prominent position in the German trade union movement was also reflected in the fact that the General Commission of German Trade Unions had its headquarters in the port city, as did a number of central executive committees of individual associations.
 The Social Democratic Party of Germany (SPD) had also established its stronghold in the city on the Elbe.
 In 1890, the party won all three of Hamburg's seats in the Reichstag and defended them until the end of the German Empire.
 However, the Hamburg workers' movement had suffered a heavy defeat in 1896.
 Six years earlier, there had been attempts in a number of states to strike on May 1 for the introduction of the eight-hour working day or a significant reduction in working hours.
 In Germany, these conflicts soon concentrated on the Elbe metropolis.
 However, during the Hamburg May Day clashes, the strikers found themselves facing a “heavily armed and well-organised business bloc whose power and determination could hardly be underestimated.”
 This power bloc refused to make concessions and responded with mass lockouts and further sanctions.
 The defeat of the strikers after weeks of industrial action led to a significant decline in membership of the Hamburg trade unions.

 The economic downturn was also responsible for this decline in membership.
 The central dockworkers' union, newly founded in 1891, included all worker groups in the Port of Hamburg and had around 5,000 members that year, but by the following year, it had only 1,800 union members.
 The Hamburg cholera epidemic of 1892 was partly responsible for this decline.
-Furthermore, in 1892, the group of Schauerleute took a special organisational path, separating from the central association and founding the Verein der in Hamburg beschäftigten Schauerleute von 1892 (Association of Schauerleute Employed in Hamburg of 1892), an independent, locally based organisation.
+Furthermore, in 1892, the group of Schauerleute took a special organisational path, separating from the central association and founding the Verein der in Hamburg beschäftigten Schauerleute von 1892 (Association of Dock Workers Employed in Hamburg of 1892), an independent, locally based organisation.
 Criticism of the bureaucracy, centralised structures, the use of membership fees, and the burden on individual members caused by regular membership fees were the reasons given for the split.